Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-In response to this stagnant situation, we uncover a novel intrinsic PHE of layer origin in vdW materials, which works in the few-layer 2D limit without active spin magnetic coupling (schematics in Fig.~\ref{fig_schematic}).
-This layer mechanism originates from the lateral motion of interlayer charge dipole, which generates in an in-plane magnetic dipole that couples to in-plane $B$ field.
+In response to these stagnant situations, we uncover a novel intrinsic PHE of layer coherence origin in vdW materials, which works in the few-layer 2D limit without active spin magnetic coupling.
+This mechanism originates from the lateral motion of out-of-plane charge dipole, which generates an in-plane magnetic dipole that couples to in-plane $B$ field (Fig.~\ref{fig_schematic}(b)).
 We elucidate the layer-coherence nature of this effect and reveal the underlying band origin, by analyzing the linear-in-$B$ response.
-This effect is a peculiar property of electrons in layered materials, as an electron wave packet in 3D continuous space carries no charge dipole \cite{Xiao2010}.
+This effect is a peculiar property of electrons in layered materials, as an electron wave packet in 3D continuous space carries no charge dipole \cite{Xiao2010,Xiao2021CS}.
 In prototypical twisted bilayer and trilayer moir\'e systems, we find sizable PHE over broad parameter spaces, manipulated effectively by heterostrain, interlayer sliding, and interlayer bias.

-Moreover, this layer origin of in-plane magnetic moment makes possible the first spinless mechanism of quantized PHE, which we demonstrate in twisted trilayer MoTe$_2$.
+We further expand the paradigm of PHE in layered structures to charge multipole Hall responses (Fig.~\ref{fig_schematic}(c)), demonstrating the intrinsic dipole Hall effect induced by in-plane $B$ field.
+Moreover, in time-reversal-preserving case, layer coherence gives rise to intrinsic valley Hall effect, induced by heterostrain that corresponds to in-plane pseudo-$B$ field (Fig.~\ref{fig_schematic}(d)), in centrosymmetric materials that would otherwise forbidden valley transport.
+Moreover, the layer origin of in-plane magnetic moment makes possible the first spinless mechanism of quantized PHE, which we demonstrate in twisted trilayer MoTe$_2$.